vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 **Changes**

-* Turned off the map panning to include only relevant results when mouse over as it was psychedelic and drove people crazy.
+* Turn off the map panning to include only relevant results when mouse over as it was psychedelic and drove people crazy.
 Functionality still exists for potential later use.

-* Turned off rendering of bounding boxes until some more discussion about data and display time are completed.
-Make map marker interaction clearer for the moment.
+* Turn off rendering of bounding boxes until some more discussion about data and user are completed.
+Makes map marker interaction clearer for the moment.

 **Added**

-* Prevented zooming of the map with scroll wheels as sometimes can cause UX problems.
+* Prevent zooming of the map with scroll wheels as sometimes can cause UX problems.

+* Add markers and bounding box objects to layers that can be added, removed or edited programmatically